Location of Oak Lake

 Oak Lake is a fly-in fishing destination in the northwestern part of Ontario, Canada.
 Northwestern Ontario is sparsely populated with a total of 224,000 people in an area of 203,233.32 square miles.

 Our lodge's latitude/longitude is: 50.417167, -93.901944 shows our accurate location in Canada.
-Our postal address is different than our actual location because we are not near any cities or towns.
-We are a fly in destination without road access.
+Our postal address is different than our true location because we are not near any cities or towns.
+We are a fly-in destination without road access.

 How do I get to Oak Lake Lodge and Outpost?